HOW TO PACK YOUR

 NOTE: Do NOT lock your bags.
 All consignments are subject to security and customs inspection.
 The carrier may reject your consignment if bags are received locked.
 If you insist on locking your bag, please use a combination lock, and send the combination to World Baggage.

-For Boxes : Simply attach the labels like you would to a normal parcel.
+For Boxes: Simply attach the labels as you would to a normal parcel.
 Use packing tape and make sure each label is securely attached.
 Tape all four(4) sides as a minimum.
 Some customers chose to apply tape around the entire circumference (vertically and horizontally) of the bok to ensure labels are secure.

 WHAT IF I CANNOT PRINT MY LABELS?